August 26, 2024

 1. Absence of control

-Absence of control exists if the worker is free from the direction or control of the hiring organization both by contract or agreement and in fact.
+Absence of control exists if the worker is free of the direction or control of the hiring organization by contract or agreement.

 There are, however, minor exceptions.
 For example, the hiring organization may set some hours, because of access restrictions.
 Yet, it still may not direct the worker in how the work is to be performed.